palpiyush6/webrtc_android_lib/README.md

 # WebRTC Android Library
-This repository contains the WebRTC library for Android development built from the official Google WebRTC sources synced on 8-April-2023.
+This repository contains the WebRTC library for Android development built from the official Google WebRTC sources.
+Please check the release section to find the library.

     Supported ABIs: armeabi-v7a, arm64-v8a, x86, x86_64